MRtrix3/mrtrix3/docs/concepts/spherical_harmonics.rst

 and :math:`-l \leq m \leq l` (note that the terms *degree* and *order* are also commonly used to denote :math:`l` & :math:`m` respectively).
-The harmonic order :math:`l` corresponds to the angular frequency of the basis function; for example, all :math:`l=2` SH basis functions perform 2 full oscillations around some equator on the sphere.
-The harmonic phase :math:`m` correspond to different orthogonal modes at this frequency, e.g. where the oscillations occur around a different plane.
+The harmonic order :math:`l` corresponds to the angular frequency of the basis function; for example, all :math:`l=2` SH basis functions feature 2 full oscillations around some equator on the sphere.
+The harmonic phase :math:`m` correspond to different orthogonal modes at this frequency; e.g. where the oscillations occur around a different plane.

 Any well-behaved function on the sphere :math:`f(\theta,\phi)` can be expressed